pslabsnft/launchpad/contracts/serial-print-minter/README.md

 A minter that best works for generated art collections.
 It's designed for collections stored on IPFS that have a base URI root.

+- Pay the creation fee - num_tokens * creation_fee_per_token at setting a new uri

-base_token_id, minted_num_tokens are the states of the previous round.
+- base_token_id, minted_num_tokens are the states of the previous round.

 base_token_id:
  To avoid the conflicts of token id, token id should be calculated